plone/training/mastering-plone/dexterity_2_talk.rst

 The second class :py:class:`Talk` in :file:`talk.py` will be the class of instances for each talk.
 It inherits from :py:class:`Container` which is one of the default classes of dexterity.
-That is used for items that can contain other items.
+:py:class:`Container` is used for items that can contain other items.
 It does nothing so far but it can be useful later when we want to add methods or properties to it that can be used directly from a talk instance.